Digital Design BA (Hons)

 Mindaugas Snarskis, BA (Hons) Digital Media Arts, created a short video that reached the final of the Sky Arts ident competition.

-You’ll have the opportunity to learn an array of subtopics related to digital design, including creative coding, designing for interaction, and moving image practices.
-All modules are assessed by the submission of individual and group coursework, presentations, essays and reports.
-Coursework makes up 95% of your assessment.
+You’ll have the opportunity to learn an array of subtopics related to digital design, including creative coding, designing user experience and interaction, and moving image practices.
+All modules are assessed by the submission of individual and/or group coursework, oral presentations, essays and reports.
+Coursework makes up 100% of your assessment.